NATIONAL HARD CANDY DAY

 Hard candy became popular in the seventeenth century as sugar prices fell.
 Previously, hard candy was something that only the well-to-do could afford.
 By the mid-1800s, over 400 companies were manufacturing this popular treat.

-In 2015, Jolly Ranch surpassed Werther’s Original was the best selling hard candy.
-Other popular hard candies include Dum Dum Pops, Life Savers, Tootsie Roll Pops and Charms Blow Pop.
+In 2015, Jolly Rancher surpassed Werther’s Original was the best selling hard candy.
+Other popular hard candies include Dum Dum Pops, Life Savers, Tootsie Roll Pops, and Charms Blow Pop.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!